Bachelor of Software Engineering: South Asia

 In Bangladesh, this degree is named Bachelor of Science in Software Engineering (BS SE) which is also an 8-semester course of study.
 University of Dhaka is the pioneer of Software Engineering education in Bangladesh offering Bachelor of Science in Software Engineering (BSSE) degree since 2009 with 6 months industry internship program.

 The Bachelor of Software Engineering degree is awarded to those who successfully complete an eight-semester program.

+Oceania

+In Australia, the Bachelor of Software Engineering typically spans three to four years and is offered as a standalone honours degree or combined with related disciplines (such as information technology).
+Engineers Australia and the Australian Computer Society provide accreditation in Australia, under the Washington and Seoul Accords, ensuring they meet national and international engineering and ICT standards.
+Curriculum commonly covers software development lifecycles, system architecture, testing, maintenance, cloud computing, cybersecurity, and teamwork, often including capstone projects or industry placements.

+In New Zealand, several institutions offer a Bachelor of Software Engineering with specialisations such as game programming, cloud computing, or artificial intelligence.
+These three‑year professional degrees integrate foundational software engineering topics, such as algorithm design, data structures, testing, and project management, with electives and studio-based practical learning.
+Certification is provided by IT Professionals New Zealand.